Trains to Newcastle

 "Its party reputation is still well-deserved, but Newcastle is more than just a night out, it's a breeding ground for avant-garde art and cutting edge culture too.”
 TNT Magazine

-To access cheap train tickets to Newcastle, we advise that you book your trains in advance.
-Railway companies offer advance tickets 12 weeks before your date of travel, although demand for these fares is high so book as early as possible!
-If this you are unable to book so early, it is still possible to buy these advance fares up to an hour before you depart.
+We recommend booking book your train in advance to get cheap train tickets to Newcastle.
+Operators offer advance tickets up to 12 weeks before the travel date; demand for these fares is high, so book as early as possible.
+If you can't book until the last minute, it is sometimes possible to buy these advance fares up to an hour before departure.

-Buy your ticket with us and in no time you could be enjoying the vibrant nightlife, amazing architecture or alternatively the beautiful countryside surrounding Newcastle with Alan Shearer and Cheryl Cole (well you never know).
+When you travel to Newcastle, you can enjoy the vibrant nightlife, amazing architecture, or the beautiful countryside.
 You might want to take in a match at St James' Park, enjoy an interesting visit to The Baltic or watch a play at the Theatre Royal.
-Newcastle is a great destination with some of the UK's best attractions, ideal for families and groups of friends - with beaches and hills easily accessible.
+Newcastle is a great destination with some of the UK's best attractions, ideal for families and groups of friends; with beaches and hills easily accessible.

 When searching for cheap train fares, it is best to avoid popular routes at peak times.
-Fare prices can vary based on demand so avoid weekends, bank holidays and rush hour to pick up the cheapest tickets and bag yourself a bargain.
+Ticket prices are based on demand, also try to avoid weekends and holidays to get the cheapest tickets.

-Newcastle is a popular group destination whether coming from the South, North or West.
-The best train tickets to Newcastle for a group can be purchased by travelling together and booking together during off-peak hours.
-You can get up to 1/3 off for a group of 3-9 people with a Groupsave Discount.
-With Split My Fare the discount is automatically applied and you can avoid lots of paper tickets which are generated by our split ticketing by using a Mobile E-ticket and forwarding the tickets to your group by mobile phone.
+Newcastle is a popular destination for groups from all over the UK.
+The best way to get train tickets to Newcastle as a group is to travel and book together during off-peak hours.
+You can get up to 1/3 off for a group of 3-9 people with Groupsave Discount.
+With Split My Fare the discount is automatically applied; you can avoid having the many paper tickets of split ticketing by collecting with e-Ticket and forwarding these to your group.

 Newcastle is renowned all over the UK for its vibrant nightlife scene, thanks in part to the more than 40,000 students who live there.
-Surrounded by exceptional bars and upscale restaurants, Newcastle is fast becoming a weekend trippers delight - with regular trains from all major UK cities.
+Filled with great bars and restaurants, Newcastle is a great destination for a long weekend, with regular trains coming here from major UK cities.

-Tip 5: Explore the difference in price between single and return tickets
+Tip 5: Check the difference in price between single and return tickets

-You can save money by comparing the price of single, return and open return train tickets when making your journey to Newcastle train station.
-You will need to plan your return journey but sometimes paying for 2 single tickets can be cheaper than a return.
-Here at Split My Fare we automatically look for the best deal for you and sell you whichever tickets work out to be the best value.
+It is worth comparing the difference in price between single and return train tickets when making a round trip to Newcastle train station.
+It can often be the case that two single tickets are cheaper than a return.
+At Split My Fare we look for the best deal and sell you whichever tickets are cheapest.

 Tip 6: Travel using slower trains

-The best way to reach Newcastle is by using its extensive network of trains.
-Coming from London King's Cross, Newcastle is only three hours away & if you’re coming from Edinburgh Waverley, the journey is only one and a half hours.
-Take advantage of the brilliant local metro system, a day-rider pass can take you across the city for a fraction of the normal ticket cost - services extend all the way to the coast and airport.
+The fastest way to get to Newcastle is by train.
+From London King's Cross, Newcastle is only three hours away; if you’re coming from Edinburgh Waverley, the journey is one and a half hours.
+Take advantage of the brilliant local metro system; a day-rider pass can take you across the city for a meagre cost; services extend all the way to the coast and airport.

-You should allow at least a couple of days to explore Newcastle and the surrounding area.
-You can start walking along the quayside see the many famous bridges that cross the River Tyne to Gateshead across the water.
+Allow at least a couple of days to explore Newcastle and the surrounding area.
+You can walk along the Quayside and see the many famous bridges that cross the River Tyne.
 Gateshead is home to the Sage concert venue and the Baltic Centre for Contemporary Art.
-The Baltic showcases the work and installations of some of the best contemporary artists in the world - the complex has a performance space, cinema, bar and a rooftop restaurant.
+The Baltic showcases the work and installations of some of the best contemporary artists in the world; the complex has a performance space, cinema, bar, and a rooftop restaurant.

 Tip 7: Standard tickets might not always be cheapest

-You can get up to 1/3 off your train tickets to Newcastle if you find one card which is applicable to you from the long list of possibilities.
-Most cards cost £30 per year and you can purchase some for £70 for a 3 year period.
+You can get up to 1/3 off your train tickets to Newcastle with one of the many railcards on offer.
+Most cards cost £30 per year; you can purchase some for £70 for a 3 year period.

-If you have a family or travel as a big group, then the Family & Friends card will be perfect for you.
-As well as giving 1/3 off most adult fares, children will get 60% off most fares.
-This can be used for up to 4 Adults and 4 Children.
+If you have a family or travel as a big group, use the Family & Friends card; this gives 1/3 off most adult fares, and children get 60% off.
+Up to four Adults and four Children can use this.

-The Senior Railcard, available for those over 60 provides 1/3 off most tickets but is slightly cheaper, with a 3-year card available for just £70!
+The Senior Railcard, available for those over 60, gives 1/3 off tickets and is slightly cheaper, with a 3-year card available for £70!

-For Disabled Passengers, you can purchase a Disabled Persons Railcard for just £20 a year, again getting 1/3 off your tickets.
+Disabled Passengers can purchase a Disabled Persons Railcard for just £20 a year, getting 1/3 off tickets.

-There are other Railcards available for passengers to use on their journeys, including the16-25 and 26-30 cards and Network Railcard.
+Other Railcards available for passengers to use on their journey including the 16-25, 26-30, and Network Railcard.

-The Ouseburn Valley is situated to the east of Newcastle’s city centre and is a hub for the arts and creative industries.
+The Ouseburn Valley in the east end of Newcastle is a hub for the arts and creative industries.
 The city also provides easy access to the beaches of Tynemouth and Whitley Bay on the coast.

-Underneath the streets of Newcastle is a 2.5-mile-long tunnel known as the Victoria Tunnel, which was built around 1839 as a subterranean wagonway and a place for refuge during World War II.
-You can take part in a two-hour tour that will take you into the 700-metre long section of this historic tunnel.
+Underneath the streets of Newcastle is the 2.5 miles long Victoria Tunnel, built in 1839 as a subterranean wagonway and used as a place for refuge during World War II.
+You can go on a two hour tour guiding you through the 700 metre tunnel.